glucometers-tech/glucometer-protocols/abbott/freestyle-libre.md

 ## Protocol

 This device uses the [shared HID protocol](shared-hid-protocol.md) used by other meters in the FreeStyle family.
-Most of the text command share the same message type `0x60`, except where otherwise noted.
+Text commands are sent by the original software as message type `0x21`, with responses as `0x60`, but the device appears to accept the commands as type `0x60` as well (compatible with other FreeStyle devices).

 ## Commands